Emergency department: Freestanding

-In addition to the normal hospital based emergency departments a trend has developed in some states (including Texas and Colorado) of emergency departments not attached to hospitals.
+In addition to the normal hospital based emergency departments a trend has developed in some states of emergency departments not attached to hospitals.
 These new emergency departments are referred to as free standing emergency departments.
+In May 2023, Texas had 338 operating across the state, and Florida had 100 in August 2026.
+All total there are 800 to 900 across the United States.
 The rationale for these operations is the ability to operate outside of hospital policies that may lead to increased wait times and reduced patient satisfaction.

 These departments have attracted controversy due to consumer confusion around their prices and insurance coverage.
 In 2017, the largest operator, Adeptus Health, declared bankruptcy.

 Overuse and utilization management

 Patients may visit the emergency room for non-emergencies, which typically costs the patient and the managed care insurance company more, and therefore the insurance company may apply utilization management to deny coverage.
 In 2004, a study found that emergency room visits were the most common reason for appealing disputes over coverage after receiving service.
 In 2017, Anthem expanded this denial coverage more broadly, provoking public policy reactions.